[Updated MAY 2018] Best Image Sizes for Social Media

 Profile Photo: 500x500 pixels

-Profile Background Photo: 1584x396 pixels (your profile photo covers up a small section in the middle at the bottom, so avoid placing text at the bottom of the photo), and will be cropped drastically on each side on mobile - keep the important stuff in the middle
+Profile Background Photo: 1584x396 pixels.
+Your profile photo covers up a small section on the bottom of the left portion, so avoid placing text all across the bottom of the photo or in the bottom left corner.
+On mobile, the photo will be cropped drastically on each side and your profile photo will cover most of the center of the photo.

 Company Cover Photo: 1536x768 pixels.
 Note that the bottom third of the photo will be covered by your business information, so don't put anything important there.